Osmantəpə: Obsidian tools and obsidian use

-The finds are mainly obsidian products.
+The finds are mainly represented by obsidian products.
 Obsidian blades predominate among the early tools.
 Products manufactured later have a greater variety of tools, including so-called sickle teeth (sickle-shaped curved blades).
 Some of the tools even have multifunctional properties.
 Such forms are already known from other sites of the Mesolithic and the early Neolithic.

-According to Baxşəliyev, the results of the investigation of the Osmantəpə settlement could help to clarify how the early Neolithic settlers of Nakhichivans tapped the obsidian deposits.
-The obsidian tools were mainly made from the Goycha and Zangazur obsidians found in the South Caucasus, which together with the locally operated ceramic production could speak for a closed South Caucasian-Early Neolithic production development.
+According to Baxşəliyev, the results of the investigation of the Osmantəpə settlement could help to clarify in what way the early Neolithic settlers of Nakhichivans tapped the obsidian deposits.
+The obsidian tools were mainly made from the Gegham and Zangezur Mountains obsidians found in the South Caucasus which, together with the locally operated ceramic production, could speak for indigenous South Caucasian development of obsidian production during Early Neolithic.

 Economy and settlement method

 Veli Bakhshaliyev points out that the tool shapes with short shafts found are not known for the late Neolithic in the South Caucasus.
 This shows that there was a very early settlement horizon in Osmantəpə.
 However, the typological determination of the tools showed that the prehistoric people of the place predominantly raised cattle.
 The sickle teeth and the ceramics would also confirm the agricultural activities of the early Neolithic settlers.
 The microscopic examinations of the obsidian tools also made it clear that the archaeological site of Osmantəpə was not a temporary storage place for the transport of obsidian.
 There is evidence that the people lived there for a longer period of time.
 The extent and structure of a cultural layer uncovered and examined during the excavation would also show that people would have been permanently resident there.
 Since the settlement was in high mountains and the climate there is very cold in winter, archaeologists assume that the early Neolithic settlement Osmantəpə was only used seasonally.

 The early Neolithic settlers lived in half-sunken pit houses.
-Pit houses are still used today by semi-nomadic groups who live in the traditional way on the steppe and from raising cattle.
+Pit houses are still used today by semi-nomadic groups who live in the traditional way on the steppe and engage in raising cattle.

-Classification
+Early use of ceramics

-According to Baxşəliyev, the discovery of small quantities and small fragments of ceramics shows that the early Neolithic settlement Osmantəpə had only just begun the early ceramic Neolithic in this region.
-The results of the investigation on the obsidian microliths support this conclusion.
-According to Baxşəliyev, Osmantəpə's findings confirm the transition from the Mesolithic to the early Neolithic in the South Caucasus.
+According to Baxşəliyev, the discovery of small quantities of ceramics shows that the early Neolithic settlement of Osmantəpə had only just started the ceramic use in this region.
+The results of the investigation on obsidian microliths also support this conclusion.
+Thus, according to Baxşəliyev, Osmantəpə's findings help to clarify considerably the transition from the Mesolithic to the early Neolithic in the South Caucasus.

+According to the archaeologists, the small number of ceramic finds at the settlement is consistent with an early phase of Ceramic Neolithic.
+Therefore, the settlement can be dated back to 9500-7500 BC.